Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Ethics Statement

 \section{Ethics Statement}

 For this work, we utilized anonymized open-source EEG data, acknowledging the sensitivity of EEG data and the imperative of ethical compliance.
 All experimental data used in our research were anonymized to protect participant privacy and uphold ethical standards.
+Additionally, we employed OpenAI's ChatGPT-4 system to enhance writing efficiency by generating LaTeX code, ensuring concise sentences, and aiding in error debugging.